Birding Series with Karen Stewart:

-In the first of a three part series, Dr. K. Eric De Jonge, Director of Geriatrics, MedStar Washington Hospital Center, will speak about innovative home-based health care delivery to frail, ill, elderly patients.
+In the first of a three part series, Dr. K. Eric De Jonge, Director of Geriatrics, MedStar Washington Hospital Center, spoke about innovative home-based health care delivery to frail, ill, elderly patients.

 Health Care & Aging Part 2: When Times Get Tough: Facing Chronic Illness and End-of-Life Care - June 1, 2017

 Despite advance directives, elderly patients, their families, and their caregivers often struggle with medical intervention decisions as the end of life approaches.
 Dr. Christina Prather, specialist in geriatrics and palliative care at George Washington University Hospital, led a discussion of the medical and ethical issues surrounding end-of-life care.
 A short documentary, "The Last Campaign of Governor Booth Gardner," was shown at the beginning of the program.

 Dr. Prather emphasized the importance of older adults to choose a health care agent, documenting personal wishes for end of life care, and assuring that the health care agent and other close parties (family or near-family) understand these directives.